 “I’ve been interested in both as fields of study since I was young and messing around with a video camera the size of my 4-year-old torso,” she said.
 “Although I’m sure my story of non-stop home movie-making isn’t unique, it also isn’t something I’ve grown out of.
 As for English, I’ve always loved books, and in third grade my teacher helped me ‘publish’ a story I’d written.
 I typed it up on the computer and laminated the cover.
 That was a very exciting experience for 8-year-old me.”

-“Of course, if COD wasn't so excellent in so many other respects as well – academics, extracurriculars, the list goes on – I would have just decided to grit my teeth and bear the student loans,” she said.
+“Of course, if COD wasn’t so excellent in so many other respects as well – academics, extracurriculars, the list goes on – I would have just decided to grit my teeth and bear the student loans,” she said.
 “In the end, I was really impressed by COD’s focus on the students, the quality of the education, and the range of opportunities for campus involvement.
-I’ve also been able to work at a job I really enjoy near home, an opportunity I don't think I would've had if I’d gone a different route.
+I was also able to work at a job I really enjoy near home, an opportunity I don’t think I would’ve had if I’d gone a different route.

 “My advice for others is to go for it!
 Apply for any scholarships you qualify for, take the tours, bring it up with your counselor if they haven’t already discussed it with you.
 Unfortunately, my senior counselor was not a big advocate for COD.
 I found myself convincing him that this was the right place for me to start.
 So remember, you know yourself better than anyone.
 If you think you’d like to start here, then do it.
 COD provides a top-notch education and plenty of excellent opportunities at an affordable price.
 Personally, I highly recommend it.”